eProsima/Fast-DDS/doc/dds-core-xtypes/README.md

 my_struct.add_member("m_e", other_struct)); //member of structs
 my_struct.add_member("m_f", SequenceType(other_struct))); //member of sequence of structs
 ```
-Note: once a `DynamicType` is added to an struct, a copy is performed (excepts for `PrimitiveType`).
+Note: once a `DynamicType` is added to an struct, a copy is performed.
 This allow to modify the `DynamicType`s without side effects, and facilitate the memory management by the user.

 #### `is_compatible` function of `DynamicType`